ClemTheAlien/ClemTheAliens-DWM-Install/README.md

 # Clems-DWM-Rice
 ## Install Base
 This is ClemTheAlien's DWM Rice.
-First Git Clone the latest DWM, Dmenu and St repos into your Linux OS
+First Git Clone the latest DWM, Dmenu and St repos into your Linux OS or use the binaries uploaded here.
 ```sh
 git clone https://git.suckless.org/dwm
 git clone git://git.suckless.org/dmenu